Talks for Students

 Whether students have come to university straight from school or are returning to study after a break, there are lots of skills and tips to help them get a good start.
 From study skills to tips for wellbeing, these presentations are designed to provide practical support to students as they begin their academic journey.

-If you are interested in scheduling a “Get Started” talk for your student group, please complete the request form.
+If you are interested in scheduling a “Get Started” talk for your student group, please contact Counselling Support

 Goal To explore practical tips around sleep, exercise and self care for good wellbeing as a student.
 Outcomes